 Once identified, English learners take an English language proficiency assessment annually to gauge their progress toward achieving proficiency.
 Proficient scores in numerous domains are required to exit services.
 For a more in-depth discussion of the how targets are set for English learners, please see the Accountability section of the state plan.
 Starting in school year 2015- 2016, Vermont transitioned to the ACCESS 2.0 online assessment of English language proficiency for ELs in Grades 1-12.
 Kindergarten students still take a paper form of the ACCESS test.
 Students with severe cognitive disabilities take the ACCESS Alternate Assessment.

-Consistent with guidance from WIDA, Vermont requires a composite proficiency level score of
+Consistent with guidance from WIDA, Vermont requires a composite proficiency level score of 5.0 on the ACCESS 2.0 ELP assessment to qualify for automatic exit.
+Students who achieve a composite score between 4.3 and 4.9 are eligible for an alternative pathway to exit.
+For students taking the Alternate ACCESS assessment, students are eligible for automatic exit if a score of P2 is achieved for two consecutive years.

-5.0 on the ACCESS 2.0 assessment, plus a minimum score of 4.0 or higher on the reading and writing domains of the test to exit supports.
-Kindergarten students are required to be assessed again in Grade 1 before they can exit.

 Currently, Vermont uses only the state English language proficiency assessment for purposes of exit from EL status.
 The State does not include performance on an academic content assessment as an exit criterion from EL status.
 The legislation allows for consideration of other measures, and the WIDA Consortium is helping states calibrate EL proficiency scores with scores on state content assessments, including the SBAC.
 In the future, we will monitor these developments and consult to the field to see if pursuit of a multiple measure determination of proficiency is desired and possible.
 If the field and data trend in this direction, we would consider a revision of our state plan.
 For now, however, we will continue to use only ACCESS to make determinations of English language proficiency.